Winston-503/me_not_me_detector/README.md

 # Real-time 'me-not_me' Face Detector

-Real-time face detector with Python, TensorFlow/Keras and OpenCV.
-This is program, that do real-time face detection on webcam image and also can distinguish me from other people.
+Real-time face detector built using Python, TensorFlow/Keras and OpenCV.

+This is a program, that does real-time face detection on webcam image and also can distinguish me from other people.

 | ![preview.jpg](article/img/preview.jpg) |
 |:--:|